Jerry Hughes

-Jerry Ray Hughes Jr. (born August 13, 1988) is an American football defensive end for the Houston Texans of the National Football League (NFL).
-He played college football at TCU, where he was twice recognized as a consensus All-American before being drafted by the Indianapolis Colts in the first round of the 2010 NFL Draft.
-Hughes has also played for the Buffalo Bills.
+Jerry Ray Hughes Jr. (born August 13, 1988) is an American professional football defensive end.
+He played college football for the TCU Horned Frogs, where he was twice recognized as a consensus All-American before being selected by the Indianapolis Colts in the first round of the 2010 NFL draft.
+Hughes has also played for the Buffalo Bills, with whom he has played the majority of his pro career, and the Houston Texans.

-Early years
+Early life

 Hughes received three varsity letters in football while attending Austin High School in Fort Bend County, Texas, where he played running back.
-As a senior in 2006 Hughes rushed for 1,412 yards and totaled 19 touchdowns to capture First-team All-District 20-5A honors.
-Hughes also earned First-team All District as a kick returner.
+As a senior in 2006, Hughes rushed for 1,412 yards and totaled 19 touchdowns to capture First-team All-District 20-5A honors.
+Hughes also earned First-team All-District as a kick returner.
 Hughes also lettered in baseball where he played third base and pitcher.

 Considered only a two-star recruit out of high-school by recruiting service Rivals.com, Hughes failed to draw a lot of attention and only received a few scholarship offers.
 He picked TCU over Iowa State, Arizona State and North Texas.